Thanoojgithub/SpringEhcacheOne/README.md

-# SpringEhcacheOne
+# SpringEhcache
-Spring using Ehcache
+Spring using JavaConfig with Ehcache